Fred Allen: Allen's Alley

-Allen employed a writing staff but they served as his sounding boards and early draft consultants as much as actual writers; it was Allen who had the final edit and rewrite of each week's script, working as long as 12 hours a day on ideas or sketches.
-His ad-libbing ability caused many a show to fade away behind the ending network identification, because Allen often ate up air time.
-It was not as unusual for him as for others to sign off with "We're a little late, so good night, folks."
-Allen's habit of signing off late affected fellow former vaudevillian Phil Baker, whose quiz show Take It or Leave It immediately followed the Allen show.
+Allen employed a writing staff, but it served as his sounding boards and early draft consultants as much as actual writers.
+It was Allen who had the final edit, rewrote each week's script, and worked as long as 12 hours a day on ideas or sketches.

+His unscheduled departures from the script caused many a show to run overtime.
+On these occasions Allen sometimes signed off with "We're a little late so good night, folks", but more often Allen and his cast were still doing a comedy sketch when time ran out, forcing the network to cut the show short and insert a network identification.
+Allen's habit of signing off late affected fellow former vaudevillian Phil Baker.
+Baker's "$64 question" quiz show Take It or Leave It immediately followed the Allen show and, thanks to Allen, would have to start a minute or two late.
 Baker hatched a comic plan to remedy the situation.
-He kept track of how much time he was losing to Allen over a period of a few months, and when the total reached 15 minutes, Baker barged into the studio 15 minutes earlier than scheduled—while Allen was on the air—and took over the show, welcoming the audience to Take It or Leave It.
+He kept track of how much time he was losing to Allen over a period of a few months, and when the total reached 15 minutes, Baker barged into the studio 15 minutes earlier than scheduled, while Allen was on the air.
+Baker took over both Allen's show and his audience, welcoming everyone to Take It or Leave It.
 Allen, aghast but amused, surrendered the microphone to Baker.
 Allen's parting shot was, "I'll write a letter to Senator Claghorn about this!"

 Allen also "died" more eloquently than other radio comics, particularly in the later years.
-When a joke was greeted with an awkward silence, Allen would comment on the lack of response, with his ad-libbed "explanation" almost always funnier than the original joke, a technique later adopted successfully by Johnny Carson.
+When a joke was greeted with an awkward silence, Allen would comment on the lack of response with his ad-libbed "explanation" almost always funnier than the original joke, a technique that was later adopted successfully by Johnny Carson.